 Stereo Widener Online

-Widen the stereo image of any audio file in your browser.
-Pick Subtle, Wide, or Extra Wide mid/side processing — instantly get a bigger, more spacious sound, no sign-up, no upload.
+Open up the stereo image of any audio file right in your browser.
+Drop a file, pick Subtle, Wide, or Extra Wide, preview, download — no sign-up, and your file is never uploaded.

 Pick a Width

-Tap Subtle, Wide, or Extra Wide.
-Wide is the default for most material.
+Subtle, Wide, or Extra Wide.
+Wide is the default for most material; Mono collapses the track to check compatibility.

 Why Notevibes Stereo Widener